Chameleon-company/MOP-Code/Playground/Project_3B_T126/README.md

 This project develops a machine learning workflow to identify high-risk water pipes using historical water main failure data and pipe asset information.

-After reviewing multiple candidate datasets, the **Kitchener water network dataset (Ontario, Canada)** was selected as the main modelling dataset.
-The project uses Kitchener for data preparation, feature engineering, and model comparison, with later findings intended to support adaptation to **Melbourne water infrastructure data**.
+The project uses the Kitchener water network dataset (Ontario, Canada) as the primary modelling dataset, with later adaptation work using Melbourne water infrastructure data.

-To keep the final repository clear and easy to review, the project has been organised with **one short notebook only**, while reusable preprocessing, modelling, and evaluation logic has been moved into separate Python scripts.
+Main models:

+- Logistic Regression
+- Random Forest
+- XGBoost

 ---